Spomky-Labs/jose/doc/object/jwkset.md

 ## Create a Key Set with Random keys

 You may need to create and store a key set with random keys.
-This library provides an easy way to create such key set by using the `createStorableKeySet`
+This library provides an easy way to create such key set by using the `createStorableKeySet` method.

 ```php
 use Jose\Factory\JWKFactory;